Azure/azure-cli/doc/use_cli_effectively.md

    For other details, check out [Stefan's blog](https://blog.jhnr.ch/2018/05/16/working-with-azure-cli-behind-ssl-intercepting-proxy-server/).

-2. Disable the certificate check across Azure CLI by setting environment variable `AZURE_CLI_DISABLE_CONNECTION_VERIFICATION` to 1.
+2. Disable the certificate check across Azure CLI by setting environment variable `AZURE_CLI_DISABLE_CONNECTION_VERIFICATION=1`.
 This is not safe, but good for a short period like capturing a network trace for a specific command and promptly turning it off when finished.
 This may not work for some data-plane commands due to underlying SDK limitations.

 ## Concurrent builds